-- A. Examine substrates, areas, and conditions, with Applicator present, for compliance with requirements for paint application. - 1.
+- A. Examine substrates, areas, and conditions, with Applicator present, for compliance with requirements for paint application.
+Comply with procedures specified in PDCA P4. - 1.
 Proceed with paint application only after unsatisfactory conditions have been corrected and surfaces receiving paint are thoroughly dry. - 2.
 Start of painting will be construed as Applicator's acceptance of surfaces and conditions within a particular area. - B. Coordination of Work: Review other Sections in which primers are provided to ensure compatibility of the total system for various substrates.
 On request, furnish information on characteristics of finish materials to ensure use of compatible primers. - 1.
 Notify Architect about anticipated problems when using the materials specified over substrates primed by others.